endurantgames/cosmiclegends/src/classes/twins.md

 ## Questions

-As you create your Kid hero, answer any or all of these questions.
+As you create your Twin heroes, answer any or all of these questions.

 :::::::::: questions :::::::::::::::::::
 - How do you look different from normal humans?